 Plywood is another material that is fairly cheap and provides reliable protection against cold winds.
-While it wouldn’t be practical for an RVer who changes locations often, it would be a great long-term solution for a stationary RVer because it could be painted a nice color and would last for several years without needing to be replaced.
+While it wouldn’t be practical for an RVer who changes locations, it would be a great long-term solution for a stationary RVer because it could be painted to match your trailer.

 Using Hay Bales as RV Skirting

-The RVer who shared this photo on Facebook didn’t have any problems with mice or fire, but he said he still wouldn’t recommend using hay bales as insulation and planned to find a better solution for the next year.
+One RVer who shared his hay bale skirting on Facebook said he didn’t have any problems with mice or fire, but that he still wouldn’t recommend using hay bales as insulation and planned to find a better solution for the next year.

 Skirting an RV with Foam Board Insulation

-Since we stayed at the same spot for almost a whole year, we left the skirting up through the summer (it stayed nice and cool underneath and we figured it would help cut down on the cost of air conditioning) and would have used it again the following winter if we hadn’t ended up moving into a house instead.
+Since we stayed at the same spot for almost a whole year, we left the skirting up through the summer.
+It stayed cool underneath the RV and we figured it would cut down on the cost of air conditioning.
+We would have used it again the following winter if we hadn’t ended up selling this particular RV.

 Which type of RV skirting will you choose?

-For more cold weather RVing tips, check out these other articles I’ve written:
+For more cold weather tips, check out these other articles: